lino-framework/lino/docs/tutorials/polls.rst

 .. image:: polls4.jpg
     :scale: 50

-To add a Detail Window to a table, you simply add a :attr:`detail_layout
-<lino.core.actors.Actor.detail_layout>` attribute to the Table's
-class.
-The window above has been designed by the following code in your :file:`models.py` file::
+This window has been designed by the following code in your :file:`models.py` file::

     detail_layout = """